 Figure 51: Attic kneewall insulation and blocking Example A 2x4 wall assembly with R-13 batts and R-5 continuous rigid insulation, or a 2x6 wall assembly with R-19 batts.
-Confirmation • The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
-BE 3.5 Attic pull-down/scuttle hole: Climate Zone 2/3 ≥R-30, Climate Zone 4 ≥R-38 Criteria Install an insulated box or other cover equal to or greater than R-30 in Climate Zones 2 and 3 and R-38 in Climate Zone 4 for pull-down attic stairs separating conditioned space from unconditioned attic space.
-Insulate scuttle holes separating conditioned space from unconditioned attic space with batt insulation or rigid foam insulation equal to or greater than R-30 in Climate Zones 2 and 3 and R-38 in Climate Zone 4.
+Confirmation The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
+BE 3.5 Attic pull-down/scuttle hole: Climate Zone 2/3/4 ≥R-38 Criteria Install an insulated box or other cover equal to or greater than R-38 in Climate Zones 2, 3, and 4 for pull-down attic stairs separating conditioned space from unconditioned attic space.
+Insulate scuttle holes separating conditioned space from unconditioned attic space with batt insulation or rigid foam insulation equal to or greater than R-38 in Climate Zones 2, 3, and 4.
 Clarifications Insulation must completely cover rough opening of pull-down stairs.
 Compressed batts are not acceptable.
 Confirmation • The EarthCraft Technical Advisor will visually confirm compliance with criteria at final inspection.
 BE 3.6 When installing loose-fill attic insulation, card and rulers must be installed Criteria Install attic rulers facing the attic entrance every 300 sq ft to verify insulation depth.
 Post written documentation in the attic (an "attic card") specifying the insulation type, coverage area, and R-value.
 Confirmation • The EarthCraft Technical Advisor will visually confirm compliance with criteria at final inspection.
 BE 3.7 Steel-framed buildings require thermal break ≥ R-7.5 Criteria All steel-framed buildings must be insulated with continuous exterior insulation greater than or equal to R-7.5 Confirmation • The EarthCraft Technical Advisor will visually confirm compliance with criteria at final inspection.
 BE 3.8 Grade II insulation quality at all building envelope locations Criteria Install insulation per manufacturer's recommendations to achieve quality Grade II as specified by criteria set forth by RESNET.
 All insulation must meet or exceed Grade II installation quality regardless of location in building.
 Additional Resources For more details on RESNET insulation installation quality refer to Appendix A of RESNET Mortgage Industry National HERS Standards at: http://resnet.us/standards/RESNET_Mortgage_Industry_National_HERS_Standards.pdf Confirmation The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
-BE 3.9 Slab edge insulation: Climate Zone $2/3 \ge R-4$, Climate Zone $4 \ge R-10$ Criteria Install exterior slab insulation (Climate Zone $2/3 \ge R-4$ [heated slabs $\ge R-5$], Climate Zone $4 \ge R-10$ [heated slabs $\ge R-15$]) so that it extends to the top of the slab.
+BE 3.9 Slab edge insulation: Climate Zone 2/3 ≥R-4, Climate Zone 4 ≥R-10 Criteria Install exterior slab insulation (Climate Zone $2/3 \ge R-4$ [heated slabs $\ge R-5$], Climate Zone $4 \ge R-10$ [heated slabs $\ge R-15$]) so that it extends to the top of the slab.
 Slab edge insulation must extend to the bottom of the footing or 2', whichever is less.
 Slab insulation must comply with DU 1.15.
 Clarifications Where an insulated wall separates a garage, patio, porch or other unconditioned space from the conditioned space of the building, slab insulation shall also be installed at this interface to provide a thermal break between the conditioned and unconditioned slab, unless the slab is post-tensioned with integrated garage or porch foundations.
 For exterior slab edge insulation, such as for monolithic slabs, install insulation with approved membranes, such as EPDM-type membranes, to protect against termites.
 See DU 1.15 for details regarding termite shields.
 Non-monolithic slabs may use rigid insulation between the stem wall and the poured (floating) slab, using the protective membrane as a termite flashing and as a capillary break.
 If the top edge of the insulation is installed between the exterior wall and the edge of the interior slab, it may be cut at a 45-degree angle away from the exterior wall.